-But for me the Trump has clinched it, or rather Mrs Clinton has lost it.
+But for me 'The Donald' has clinched it, or rather Mrs Clinton has lost it.

 Some of the most recent polls show Trump to have a slender advantage over his Democrat rival.

-With the FBI recently announcing further investigations into Mrs Clinton’s use of private emails while she was Secretary of State (a scandal which has continually dogged her), it has added to the public’s mistrust of her.
+With the FBI recently announcing further investigations into Mrs Clinton’s use of private emails while she was Secretary of State (allegations which have continually dogged her), it has added to the public’s mistrust of her.

 One thing polling can never account for are shy voters.
 And in this case, it’s shy Trumpers who have slipped under the radar.